-Currently, many construction activities have been delayed or canceled owing to economic uncertainty.
+Many construction activities have been delayed or canceled due to economic uncertainty.
 However, over the remaining forecast period of 2022-2024, construction jobs are expected to recover with an annual average growth of 1.1%.
 Let’s look at available specializations in this industry and the qualifications you need to pursue your career in construction.

 There are many specializations within the construction industry – one in which the old saying is true – ‘There is never a dull moment.’
 A few positions in demand include –

 1) Construction Project Manager (a management position that involves hiring, scheduling, and solving problems as they arise)

 2) Glazier (specializing in the construction of glass walls)

 3) Mason (who creates the foundations of construction projects)

 4) Construction Safety Officer (whose primary responsibility is to promote safety measures that lead to a higher staff retention percentage).